The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 - Pink – Love, femininity, compassion, forgiveness, and the heart chakra

-- Brow – Sacral chakra is associated with stability, neutrality, comfort, earthiness, muddiness, or a lack of boundaries.
+- Brown – Sacral chakra is associated with stability, neutrality, comfort, earthiness, muddiness, or a lack of boundaries.

 - Yellow – Opportunity, spontaneity, and zeal are all associated with the solar plexus chakra.